maurizio-titz/Power-system-split/README.md

 ## Installation

 All the requirements can be found in `requirements.txt` and the package can be installed using `pip install .`.
+Tested for python 3.7.

 ## Usage
 The following image displaces the nodes that remain connected after a large system split